kyma-project/btp-manager/docs/user/README.md

 # SAP BTP Operator Module

 Learn more about the SAP BTP Operator module.
-Use it to enable Service Management and use SAP BTP services from your Kyma cluster.
+Use it to enable Service Management and consume SAP BTP services from your Kyma cluster.

 ## What is SAP BTP Operator?